|

 and Depth, Port Authority of New York; Light and moving sculpture

-in New York.
+real oil lamps, which are lighted every year during Hanukka.
 Agam awards and world prize recognitions include: Artistic

 Research, Sao Paulo, Biennial, Brazil; Chevalier de l'Ordre des Arts et